yuwzho/acme-fitness-store/tap/doc/TAPDeploy.md

 kubectl get authserver -n <workloadNamespace>
 ```

 Save the Issuer URI as you will need it in the `workload build` section.
+Also, you may need to create a new entry in your DNS registrar for this URL; this will likely be
+necessary if you are NOT using wildcard records in your DNS registrar.

 ### Redis Deployment